SuyashLakhotia/BootstrapCards/README.md

 - `src/img/`: Contains all images.
 Gulp copies them over to `dist/img/`.
 - `src/js/`: Contains all custom JavaScript files.
 Gulp lints them and then copies them over to `dist/js/`.
 - `src/sass/`: Contains all custom styles.
 Gulp compiles `main.scss` into `dist/css/cards.css`.
-- `src/*.html`: Gulp lints the Bootstrap styles and then copies the files over to `dist/`.
+- `src/*.html`: Gulp lints the Bootstrap classes used and then copies the files over to `dist/`.

 ##### Sass Files
 - `sass/layout/`: Contains styles for the cards, navbar, jumbotrons &amp; footer.